-The extent to which COVID-19 could impact our operations, financial condition, liquidity, results of operations, and cash flows is highly uncertain and cannot be predicted.
-Negative financial results, uncertainties in the market, and a tightening of credit markets, caused by COVID-19 or a related recession, could have a material adverse effect on our liquidity, reduce credit options available to us, and limit our ability to obtain debt or equity financing, or to refinance our debt in the future.
+The extent to which COVID-19 or similar global health crises could impact our operations, financial condition, liquidity, results of operations, and cash flows is highly uncertain and cannot be predicted.
+Negative financial results, uncertainties in the market, and a tightening of credit markets, caused by a pandemic or a related recession, could have a material adverse effect on our liquidity, reduce credit options available to us, and limit our ability to obtain debt or equity financing, or to refinance our debt in the future.
 The foregoing challenges may make it more difficult to obtain amendments, extensions, and waivers, and adversely impact our ability to effectively meet our short- and long-term obligations.